Zhaosanyin/Zhaosanyin/README.md

 - 👋 Hi, I’m @Zhaosanyin
 - 👀 firing the coding
-- 🌱 I’m currently learning web developing
+- 🌱 I’m currently setup the Linux server in Hongkong
 - 💞️ I’m looking to collaborate on the full stack developing
 - 📫 How to reach me zhaosan.yin@gmail.com